Debasistcs/projCert/README.md

 /home/edureka/gechodriver

 # Selenium jar file
-selenium.jar file is for firefox
+This selenium.jar file is for firefox

+# Selenium java code
+Both .java file in this repository

 # pom.xml
 Use this pom.xml file to build selenium jar file.
 All dependencies will be resolved